 In the publication on the original research study of community-based targeting of women and children during the first 1,000 days from pregnancy to age 2, results suggested that in highly food insecure environments, providing micronutrient-enriched food supplements earlier (from 6 months on) had a greater effect on protecting linear growth and reducing wasting, than later introduction of supplements or providing these food supplements only when children under 2 were already malnourished.
+16

-The PM2A approach was recently evaluated in Burundi and Guatemala (2010-2015) in order to deepen understanding of the relationship between the conditional food transfers and improved nutritional status of children during the first 1,000 days.
-The study's report including the cost-effectiveness analysis is being finalized and should be available by summer 2017.
+The PM2A approach is currently being evaluated in Burundi and Guatemala (2010-2015) in order to deepen understanding of the relationship between the conditional food transfers and improved nutritional status of children during the first 1,000 days.